XiaonaZhou/data_analytics_2/Python/readme.md

    a.
 In [assignment 1](https://github.com/XiaonaZhou/data_analytics_2/blob/main/Python/Unit_3/Unit3_NumPy_Assignment_1.ipynb), I practiced using *numpy* package to find the maximum within an array, and subset array according to certain criteria.

    b.
 In [assignment 2](https://github.com/XiaonaZhou/data_analytics_2/blob/main/Python/Unit_3/Unit3_Python_Advanced_Pandas_DataWrangling_Assignment.ipynb), I did data analysis using salaries dataset.
 I calculated mean, median, and I did basic data transformations on the dataset, such as rename and subset columns.
-I visualized the dataset by making scatter plots and histogram.
+I visualized the dataset by making scatter plots and histograms.
 Lastly, I draw conclusions based on the plots.

    c.
 The project for this unit is on the hot topic of the year, COVID 19.
 The codes for the first 4 tasks were set up clearly.
 After carefully reading all the codes and statements, I did some analysis on the states that have high death case.
 I answered the following questions:

       - Which five states have the highest number of death?
-      - Analysis on COVID 19 in the 5 states since December 22nd.
+      - Analysis of COVID 19 in the 5 states since December 22nd.
-      - A different approach on calculating new cases.
+      - A different approach to calculating new cases.
       - [Link to the project file](https://github.com/XiaonaZhou/data_analytics_2/blob/main/Python/Unit_3/COVID19_DATA_ANALYSIS.ipynb)
-3. In **Unit 3**, we learned about Mechine Learning.
-More specificly, we learned various ML methods such as linear regression, logistic regression, K-Nearest Neighbors, decision trees, and random forest.
+3. In **Unit 3**, we learned about Machine Learning.
+More specifically, we learned various ML methods such as linear regression, logistic regression, K-Nearest Neighbors, decision trees, and random forest.

    a.
-We use linear regression to predict Boston housing price.
+We use linear regression to predict Boston housing prices.
 I got $RMSE = 4.64$ and $R^2 =  0.69$.
-The outcome was not satisfying, and I was able to get better result with decision tree.
-[Linear regression Notebook]()
+The outcome was not satisfying, and I was able to get a better result with decision trees.
+[Linear regression Notebook](https://github.com/XiaonaZhou/data_analytics_2/blob/main/Python/Unit_4/Linear_Regression_Boston_Housing_Guided_Project.ipynb)

    b.
 We worked on two examples on using logistic regression.
-We learned about confusion matrix, the difference between recall, precision, and accuracy, what is ROC-curve and how to interprete it.
+We learned about the confusion matrix, the difference between recall, precision, and accuracy, what is ROC-curve, and how to interpret it.

       - [Predict survival with Titanic dataset](https://github.com/XiaonaZhou/data_analytics_2/blob/main/Python/Unit_4/Logistic_Regression_Titanic_Class_Notes.ipynb)
       - [Predict ad clicking behavior with advertising dataset](https://github.com/XiaonaZhou/data_analytics_2/blob/main/Python/Unit_4/Logistic_regression_predict_ad_click.ipynb)

    c.
 We use `Classified` dataset to examine KNN method.
 We learned about how to standardize data, how different K-values change predictions, and how to pick the right K-value.
       - [Predict class with classified dataset](https://github.com/XiaonaZhou/data_analytics_2/blob/main/Python/Unit_4/KNN_with_Classified_dataset.ipynb)

    d.
 Decision trees can be used on both classification and regression problems.
+      - [Re-predict ad clicking behavior with advertising dataset with decision trees](https://github.com/XiaonaZhou/data_analytics_2/blob/main/Python/Unit_4/Decision_Tree_Classification.ipynb): in this example, the decision trees model did not return a higher score than the logistic model.
+      - [Re-predict Boston housing price with decision trees](https://github.com/XiaonaZhou/data_analytics_2/blob/main/Python/Unit_4/Decision_Tree_Regression.ipynb): R-squared went from 0.69 to 0.78 when using decision trees.